ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 ### aku -i

 This is the result of running `aku -i` and displays the information set in aku.conf.
-A Server ID of 0 indicates the first Pod created by the StatefulSet.
+A server with Server ID 0 is that of the first Pod created by the StatefulSet.

 ~~~bash
 $ aku -i